nksan/Rpi-SetWiFi-viaBluetooth/README.md

 ## Android:

-I'm working on it... might be a few months yet...
+I'm working on it...
+It'd been submitted to Google for approval.

-I have tested the bluetooth code (Kotlin).
-I have yet to write the UI for it.
+Not sure how long it will take to get it through...

 ## Manual Install code: